 I first made this Dutch oven stew that came out SO good and I loved how easy it was to dump everything in.
 Just throw it in the oven and have a really tender meal is created.
 All of these are perfect for Fall and Winter time.
 It’s a feel good comfort food we probably all ate growing up for sure.

 Another thing that reminds me of my childhood was this green veggie.
 Didn’t like it back then but boy is dutch oven cabbage so good now!
-You can make it as seasoned as you like or just buttered like cabbage stewed with just salt and pepper.
+You can make it as seasoned as you like, add meat like our cabbage stew or just buttered like cabbage stewed with just salt and pepper.

 Easy dutch oven recipes

 This is what my cast iron pot looks like.
 I have a 7 quart, linked below, which has been a good size for the 5 of us.
 I would say it is adequate for up to 6 in the family.
 There are larger and smaller versions too.